USEPA/CMAQ/DOCS/Tutorials/CMAQ_Benchmark.md

 ./bldit_cctm.csh [compiler]
 ```

-### Run the CCTM Benchmark Script
+### Run the CCTM Benchmark Script ( run)

 The default CCTM script in the CMAQ installation is configured to run the benchmark case.
 You will need to have compiled the CMAQ model builder (Bldmake) and installed the I/O API, netCDF, and MPI libraries before preceding with this step (See [CMAQ OGD Chapter 5](https://github.com/USEPA/CMAQ/blob/5.2/CCTM/docs/User_Manual/CMAQ_OGD_ch05_sys_req.md)).
-Use the following commands to run the CCTM benchmark script:
+Use the following commands to run the CCTM benchmark script for a non-mpi run:

 ```
 cd $CMAQ_HOME/CCTM/scripts